drflamemontgomery/Rosetta/README.md

 # Usage

-Connect D+/D- to gp0/gp1 for a usb shield
+Connect D+/D- of a usb shield to gp0/gp1